Branch (computer science): Hardware branch predictors

 To run any software, hardware branch predictors moved the statistics into the electronics.
 Branch predictors are parts of a processor that guess the outcome of a conditional branch.
 Then the processor's logic gambles on the guess by beginning to execute the expected instruction flow.
 An example of a simple hardware branch prediction scheme is to assume that all backward branches (i.e. to a smaller program counter) are taken (because they are part of a loop), and all forward branches (to a larger program counter) are not taken (because they leave a loop).
 Better branch predictors are developed and validated statistically by running them in simulation on a variety of test programs.
 Good predictors usually count the outcomes of previous executions of a branch.
 Faster, more expensive computers can then run faster by investing in better branch prediction electronics.
 In a CPU with hardware branch prediction, branch hints let the compiler's presumably superior branch prediction override the hardware's more simplistic branch prediction.

 Branch-free code

 Some logic can be written without branches or with fewer branches.
 It is often possible to use bitwise operations, conditional moves or other predication instead of branches.
 In fact, branch-free code is a must for cryptography due to timing attacks.

 Delay slot

 Another technique is a branch delay slot.
-In this approach, one instruction after a branch is always executed.
+In this approach, at least one instruction following a branch is always executed, with some exceptions such like the legacy MIPS architecture likely/unlikely branch instruction.
 Therefore, the computer can use this instruction to do useful work whether or not its pipeline stalls.
 This approach was historically popular in RISC computers.
 In a family of compatible CPUs, it complicates multicycle CPUs (with no pipeline), faster CPUs with longer-than-expected pipelines, and superscalar CPUs (which can execute instructions out of order.)